House

 Download 1800 Pixels JPEG Image.

-Discover our press releases for The Pitched Roof available in the following languages: English.
+Explore press materials for The Pitched Roof, available in languages such as English.

-Our articles on The Pitched Roof, prepared for immediate use, are offered in several languages, including Hindi, Turkish, French, Portuguese, Italian, Indonesian, Arabic (Standard), English, German, Dutch, Spanish, Korean, Japanese, Russian and Chinese (Mandarin).
+We provide articles ready for publication on The Pitched Roof, offered in several languages: Hindi, Turkish, French, Portuguese, Italian, Indonesian, Arabic (Standard), English, German, Dutch, Spanish, Korean, Japanese, Russian and Chinese (Mandarin).

 This is a house located in Karuizawa, Japan with an extremely simple pitched roof.
 Traditional Japanese houses do not create enclosed environments but instead, form spaces that enable easy transition from the inside to the outside.
 By forming a blurred boundary, only forty percent of the space under the roof is enclosed within the interior.
 While the inside is being used primarily by the inhabitants as living spaces, it is the outside that defines it.